hmafzal/node-resx-to-typescript/README.md

 * `executeResxToJson` converts all resx files in the `virtualResxFolder` to JSON files (.json) which can be loaded in the application and outputs them to `virtualJsonFolder`.
 Optionally, you can specify a `fileNameLanguage` string to append to the file name, so if "en" was specified, the filename would be filename.en.json.

+By default, the option to nest the resources is enabled.
+To disable this functionality specify `generateNestedResources = false`.

 ## Usage